quiksand/calculator/README.md

 # calculator

 ##About
-This is a calculator application
+This is a calculator application.

 It was created to satisfy the requirements of the fourth Free Code Camp Zipline.

 ##Latest Live Version